SecurityAura/DE-TH-Aura/100DaysOfKQL/Day 21 - Password of Newly Created User Used Through The CommandLine.md

-# *Password of Newly Created User Used Through The CommandLine.md*
+# *Password of Newly Created User Used Through The CommandLine*

 ## Query Information